 Here’s where the fun kicks in!
 Use your hands to form the balls!
 Got kids?
 This is the perfect step to get them involved 🙂

 Voila!
 Your vegan meatballs are ready to bake!
-Place on parchment paper to prevent any sticking (and it’s a healthier alternative than cooking spray!)
+Place on parchment paper or a baking mat to prevent any sticking (and it’s a healthier alternative than cooking spray!)

 What to eat with these vegan meatballs: